 The Palestinian Refugees in Jordan, Lebanon and Syria:

 - It is among the facts about Palestine that there are more than 7 million Palestinians who live in the refugee camps in Syria, Jordan and Lebanon in exile.

 The majority of the people are those who were forcefully asked to move out during the creation of Israel in 1948.
 This day is known to the Palestinians as Nakba or “catastrophe”.

-The land that is occupied by Israel is of the Palestinians that were forced out, under the International law.
-However, the Israeli’s have denied their right.
+The land that is occupied by Israel is of the Palestinians that were forced out, under International law.

 The Brutal Siege in Gaza: